NinaZumel/NinaZumel.github.io/_books/2017-02-12-a-chimaera-in-my-wardrobe.md

 ---
+author: Tina Rath
 author_profile: true
+book_category: Fairy Tales/Folkore/Mythology
+date: 2017-02-12
 layout: review
-date: 2017-02-12
-title: "A Chimaera in my Wardrobe"
-author: Tina Rath
-book_category: Fairy Tales, Folkore, Mythology
 olid: OL38243361M
+title: A Chimaera in my Wardrobe
 ---

 I picked this up online somewhere (I doubt it's in physical print any more).
 Really cute and fun.
 I would have read more, if Tina Rath had ever written more.